Luxor Linkage Conservation Area

 Luxor Creek on Luxor Linkage Conservation Area (Photo by Bonnie-Lou Ferris)

 The Luxor and Kindersley creeks flow through the conservation area, merging into the internationally important Columbia River Wetlands.
 These wetlands are critical for maintaining regional populations of several species of amphibians and reptiles.
 This includes northern leopard frog (re-introduced population), painted turtle and rubber boa.

 A variety of fish are found here, including westslope cutthroat trout, bull trout, mountain whitefish, burbot and northern pike minnow.
 Spawning kokanee attract large concentrations of bald eagles each fall.

-The wetlands also provide nesting, feeding and resting sites for ducks, geese, tundra and trumpeter swans, great blue heron, osprey, merganser, loon, grebe and kingfisher.
+The wetlands also provide nesting, feeding and resting sites for ducks, geese, tundra and trumpeter swans.
+Great blue heron, osprey, merganser, loon, grebe and kingfisher are also found here.

 NCC will work to restore the traditionally open forest and grassland habitats.
 Restoration efforts on Luxor Linkage will complement similar work completed by the Province on nearby lands.
 In particular, restoration projects will aim to improve winter habitat used by bighorn sheep.

 Partners in conservation